 To Sum Up

 It is common to fall in love and support the person you love.
 However, it is also vital to understand your limitations.
 You should understand the difference between being a cooperative partner and a codependent partner.
 By acknowledging the different signs of a codependent relationship, you will know if you are already in one.
 It will be a challenging and prolonged journey.
-Do not be hesitant to seek assistance.
+Do not be hesitant to seek assistance in recovery.
 Keep in mind that there is still hope and that codependency is something you can overcome.

 Frequently Asked Questions